Student Rights and Student Responsibilities

 - At bus stops

-- Behavior which affects students going to or returning from school
+- On the way to or returning from school

 - At school and school-related activities both on and off school property